 On a brighter note, Connemara is a much different place today.
 My preferred area is the triangle of Roundstone – Ballyconneely – Clifden, which is where my family has been coming for vacations since the 1970s.
 Good habits die hard.

 Roundstone is a small fishing village that has expanded greatly in the last twenty years or so through the construction of many holiday apartments and houses surrounding the core of the village.
+This location has been extensively blogged about by fishing sites like https://www.reelchase.com, so you can get a sneak peak without going.
 Even so, Roundstone retains a lot of its charm and is a pleasant place to halt for a coffee.
 The Sunstone cafe is a good place to stop.

 The road from Roundstone to Ballyconneely passes some bays fringed by white sand beaches and headlands that serve as great locations for walks.
 Gorteen and Dog’s Bay are the two most famous of the places to stop to explore.